jbaicoianu/janusweb/README.md

 JanusWeb is open source, and we welcome any contributions!
 Please do report bugs using GitHub Issues, and all pull requests will be considered.
 We could especially use help with documentation!

+## Who is responsible for this?
+JanusWeb was created by James Baicoianu, and is now an official open source project of JanusVR, Inc.
+The JanusWeb software and its API are published under the MIT license, and are free to use for whatever uses you can think of.
+If you build something cool, let us know!